HSA updates AI guidelines for healthcare

 Established in 2001, HSA is a statutory board under MOH that regulates health products, manages Singapore’s national blood bank, and provides forensic and analytical services.

 This year, Singapore is hosting the International Medical Device Regulators Forum, which promotes collaboration and knowledge exchange among global medical device regulators.
-Twelve countries, including Singapore, are represented on the forum’s management committee.
+Twelve jurisdictions, including Singapore, are represented on the forum’s management committee.

 Decoding Asia newsletter: your guide to navigating Asia in a new global order.
 Sign up here to get Decoding Asia newsletter.
 Delivered to your inbox.
 Free.